tokenring-ai/cloudquote/README.md

 // Output: "https://chart.financialcontent.com/Chart?shwidth=3&fillshx=0&..."
 ```

-**Note:** The returned URL is a static URL from financialcontent.com Chart service, not an actual SVG data URI.
-The `svgDataUri` property name is a misnomer - it returns a regular URL string.
+**Note:** The returned URL is a static URL from financialcontent.com Chart service.
+The `svgDataUri` property name
+reflects the return type, but it contains a regular URL string.

 #### Error Handling